 Uber has said it’s not liable since the driver was not doing a trip on the Uber system, but instead it appears he was between rides.
 Uber’s insurance does not cover drivers between rides, according to the San Francisco-based company, which has been issuing statements but has not been speaking much directly to the media.
 Uber did not respond to interview requests for this report.

-The Property Casualty Insurers Association of American, which worked with the California Public Utilities Commission while the CUPC was drafting regulations for ridesharing services like Uber, has expressed concern about a possible gap in coverage between commercial insurance and personal insurance.
+The Property Casualty Insurers Association of America, which worked with the California Public Utilities Commission while the CUPC was drafting regulations for ridesharing services like Uber, has expressed concern about a possible gap in coverage between commercial insurance and personal insurance.

 CPUC in September 2013 decided to regulate transportation network companies, requiring these TNCs to maintain commercial liability insurance policies providing not less than $1 million coverage for incidents involving vehicles and drivers while they provide TNC services.